openmfp/portal-ui-lib/docs/readme-nodes-configuration.md

 The following section explains Portal-specific parameters related to entity types:

 - **entityType** - defines the location within the Portal navigation tree under which this node will be added.
-Currently, there are three **entityTypes** predefined in Portal:  "global", "project" and "project.component".
+Currently, there is an **entityType** predefined in Portal:  "global".
 The **entityType** correlates with a particular route in Portal, so it defines the base route to which your micro frontends pathSegment is added.
     - Example ("global"): If the [pathSegment](https://docs.luigi-project.io/docs/navigation-configuration/?section=pathsegment) of the child node is `overview` and **entityType** is `global`, the node is shown in Portal's global navigation and the resulting route will be `/overview`.
     - Example ("project"): A project has a dynamic URL part.
 If the child **pathSegment** is "overview" and the **entityType** is "project", the URL will be `/project/123ProjectId/overview`.
   > NOTE: The **projectId** is available in the Luigi context object and can be retrieved by the micro frontend using the [initListener](https://docs.luigi-project.io/docs/luigi-client-api/?section=addinitlistener) / [contextUpdateListener](https://docs.luigi-project.io/docs/luigi-client-api/?section=addcontextupdatelistener).